fadedelement/modcollections/bg3/Realm of Wonder/README.md

 ### Instructions - Vortex

 1. Add and Install the desired revision of the Collection
-2. Make sure load order is loaded correctly- Download The Load Order Based on the Revision you are using from the github link provided
-   - Go to the load order tab located on the bottom left of the vortex menu pane
+2. Make sure load order is loaded correctly- Download The Load Order Based on the Revision you are using from the github link provided- Go to the load order tab located on the bottom left of the vortex menu pane
    - Click the Import from file button and locate the download .lsx file for the load order.
 3. Download [BG3 Script Extender](https://github.com/Norbyte/bg3se/releases)
 4. Extract `DWrite.dll` to the `Baldurs Gate 3\bin\` directory (eg. `C:\Program Files (x86)\Steam\steamapps\common\Baldurs Gate 3\bin\`)